andfanilo/streamlit-echarts/README.md

 ```

 To implement [Events and Actions in ECharts](https://echarts.apache.org/en/tutorial.html#Events%20and%20Actions%20in%20ECharts)
-you may directly integrate in the React component for now.
+you should directly integrate in the React custom component for now so we don't try to parse JS coming from Python.